 Credits: 3; Prereq: RTV 4500 and RTV 4506.

-Organization and administration of the local telecommunication outlet, including personnel supervision, financial control, regulatory requirements and social responsibilities.
+Organization and administration of the local telecommunication outlet.
+Personnel supervision, financial control, regulatory requirements, social responsibilities.

 Individual Projects in Telecommunication

-Credits: 1 to 3; Prereq: 10 hours minimum of junior/senior-level telecommunication courses, and instructor and department permission.
+Credits: 1 to 3; Prereq: at least 10 hours of junior- or senior-level telecommunication courses and permission of the department chair.

-The student and the instructor choose a problem or project that will give the student experience in telecommunication.
+Projects must also have the approval of the Telecommunication faculty.
+The student and the instructor concerned will choose a problem or project which will give the student experience in telecommunication.